Best Of17 min read

 Cons:

-• Steeper learning curve than most competitors — budget time for a proper onboarding period
+• Steeper learning curve than most competitors — budget time for proper onboarding

-• Mobile app experience lags noticeably behind the desktop version
+• Mobile app experience lags behind the desktop version

 7. Streak — Best for Startups That Live and Breathe in Gmail